I asked Claude to build a music player while I cleaned my basement

 A player that:

-My folders are organized the way I want them.
-No tag writing, no renaming, no moving things around.
+My folders are organized the way I want them and I often use musicbrainz Picard to find and embed the metadata for an album.
+So this app didn't need tag writing, renaming, and no moving things around.

 Tags are still read for track titles, artists, genre, and track order.
 Just not used to group albums.